FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 $ chmod 444 certs/ca.cert.pem
 ```

-Beyond the above command, further information is required to generate the key and certificate.
-Once the above command is completed, the CA-related certificates and keys have been generated, they are:
+Once the above commands are completed, the CA-related certificates and keys have been generated, they are:

 - certs/ca.cert.pem   the certification of CA
 - private/ca.key.pem  the key of CA